-If he is a bit ‘amped’ after having had some intense or challenging exercise, then he spends time on his bed (a ‘place’) where he normally eventually (sometimes quicker than others) falls asleep.
+If he is a bit ‘amped’ after having had some intense or challenging exercise, then he spends time on his dog bed (a ‘place’) where he eventually (sometimes faster than others) falls asleep.

-Kepler has a few raised beds which make it easier for him to stay on them and not slither off – the nicest being his YETI dog bed as shown in the picture, and the most cost-effective and practical is this one you can find on Amazon (we have the ‘Large’ size).
+Kepler has a few raised beds which make it easier for him to stay on them and not slither off – the nicest being his Buddy Bed and YETI dog bed as featured in our best luxury dog beds buyer’s guide.
+A cheaper one which also works well is this one on Amazon (we have the ‘Large’ size).

 I sometimes give him a chew to enjoy when he is on there as chewing is another way dogs can help themselves relax – and he’s often hungry after a trail run!

 6. Give your dog a massage